A wild goose chase in Norfolk

-With an enthusiastic twitcher (mum) beside me I soon discovered the attraction as we arrived in Salthouse.
-The flat landscape means big skies and it’s bleakness is beautiful.
-The wind was invigorating and I loved the sense of space.
-The lack of people and the sheer quietness was eerie but far from being lifeless, the landscape is alive with birds.
+With an enthusiastic birder beside me, I soon discovered the attraction, as we arrived in Salthouse.
+The flat landscape delivers big skies and it’s bleakness is beautiful.
+The wind was invigorating and everywhere I looked was the sense of space.
+The lack of people and the sheer quietness was eerie but far from being lifeless, the landscape was alive with birds.

-Salthouse is just a stone’s throw from Cley Marshes and a ten minute walk to the sea.
-Here we saw lots of geese and at Cley we saw Snow Buntings, Marsh Harriers, a Hen harrier and lots of waders but I was really hoping for a Starling murmuration.
+Salthouse is a stone’s throw from the Cley Marshes and just a ten minute walk to the sea.
+In a short stroll, we saw geese and snow buntings.
+Neighbouring Cley gave us marsh harriers, a hen harrier and plenty of waders, but I was really hoping for a starling murmuration.

-We did see smaller flocks of starlings coming down to roost in the reeds right beside us but no dramatic performance.
-I was told at RSPB Strumpshaw that they haven’t seen murmurations there either, due to the unseasonably warm weather.
-Smaller flocks join together to form super flocks in the winter with thousands of birds roosting together to keep warm.
+We did see smaller flocks of starlings coming down to roost in the reeds, right beside us but there was no dramatic performance.
+A warden at RSPB Strumpshaw told us that they hadn’t seen murmurations there either, probably due to the unseasonably warm weather.
+Murmurations tend to occur when smaller flocks join together, forming super flocks, with thousands of birds roosting together to keep warm.

-If this winter does turn cold I’ll have an excuse to go back and try again with the starling search, but i wasn’t disappointed with birds like this Little Egret and scenery that has made me see Norfolk in a new light.
+If this winter does turn cold, I’ll have an excuse to go back and try again with the starling search, but I wasn’t disappointed.
+Birds like this little egret and the breathtaking scenery have made me see Norfolk in an entirely new light.